Chapter 3 – Relationship to Clients – annotated

 [amended 06/2016]

-3.4-11.4 A lawyer who provides short-term summary legal services must take reasonable measures to ensure that no disclosure of the client's confidential information is made to another lawyer in the lawyer’s firm.
+3.4-11.4 A lawyer who provides short-term summary legal services must take reasonable measures to ensure that no disclosure of the client's confidential information is made to another lawyer in the lawyer’s law firm.

 Commentary

-[2] The limited nature of short-term summary legal services significantly reduces the risk of conflicts of interest with other matters being handled by the lawyer’s firm.
+[2] The limited nature of short-term summary legal services significantly reduces the risk of a conflict of interest with other matters being handled by the lawyer’s law firm.
 Accordingly, the lawyer is disqualified from acting for a client receiving short-term summary legal services only if the lawyer has actual knowledge of a conflict of interest between the client receiving short-term summary legal services and an existing client of the lawyer or an existing client of the pro bono or not-for-profit legal services provider or between the lawyer and the client receiving short-term summary legal services.

-[3] Confidential information obtained by a lawyer providing the services described in rules 3.4-11.1 to 3.4-11.4 will not be imputed to the lawyers in the lawyer’s firm or to non-lawyer partners or associates in a multi-discipline partnership.
+[3] Confidential information obtained by a lawyer providing the services described in Code rules 3.4-11.1 to 3.4-11.4 will not be imputed to the lawyers in the lawyer’s firm or to non-lawyer partners or associates in a multi-disciplinary partnership.
 As such, these individuals may continue to act for another client adverse in interest to the client who is obtaining or has obtained short-term summary legal services, and may act in future for another client adverse in interest to the client who is obtaining or has obtained short-term summary legal services.

-[[1] to [4] added 06/2016; [2] amended 09/2016]
+[[1] to [4] added 06/2016; [2] amended 09/2016; [1] to [4] amended 11/2024]

-Conflicts from transfer between law firms
+Conflict from transfer between law firms

 Application of rule

-3.4-17 In rules 3.4-17 to 3.4-23:
+3.4-17 In Code rules 3.4-17 to 3.4-23:

 “matter” means a case, a transaction, or other client representation, but within such representation does not include offering general “know-how” and, in the case of a government lawyer, providing policy advice unless the advice relates to a particular client representation.